 Anyway where was I?
 Oh yeah, Flea Bag… Now I know I wasn’t talking about Flea Bag but there isn’t much to say about this recipe apart from that I didn’t used to like olives blah blah blah but I really really REALLY want talk about Flea Bag!
 It is hands down the best TV series I’ve seen all year.
 Finally, a brilliantly dark, raw, but real and incredibly funny account of what it’s really like to be a single woman in London today.
 I laughed so much I dropped my cup of tea in the bath… Yes I watch TV in bath… Anyway, bravo Phoebe-Waller Bridge, I salute you and will you be my friend please?
 Thanks.

-16 black olives (in brine)
+16 pitted black olives in brine, chopped

-4 mini gherkins
+4 mini gherkins, chopped

-2 slices of sourdough or any other fresh bread you like
+2 slices of sourdough

-1 tomato sliced (not seasoned)
+1 tomato, sliced

 If you’ve had a go at making my eggs or any of my recipes I’d love to hear about it. @corrieheale email@example.com